open-telemetry/community/guides/contributor/CLA.md

 #### 6. Validate your CLA

-Once you are redirected back to your GitHub Pull Request, reply with a comment `/easycla` to update the CLA status of your PR.
+Once you are redirected back to your GitHub Pull Request, reply with a comment `/easycla` to update the CLA status of your PR, if the bot hasn't picked up the change automatically yet.

 ## Changing your Affiliation